EVPN Inter-Domain Option-B Solution

 sites of the same Ethernet Virtual Private Network (EVPN)

-[I-D.ietf-bess-rfc7432bis] are attached to different IGP domains or
+[I-D.ietf-bess-rfc7432bis] are connected to different IGP domains or

-Autonomous Systems (AS), and they need to communicate.
-In general,
+Autonomous Systems (AS) and need to communicate.
+In general, there

-there are different types of EVPN Inter-Domain models that are
+are different types of EVPN Inter-Domain models, classified based on

-classified depending on the procedures implemented on the Border
+the procedures implemented on the Border Routers that interconnect

 * EVPN Service Interworking Solution: also referred to as the

-Service Gateway solution, since the Border Routers instantiate
+Service Gateway solution, this approach uses Border Routers that

-Virtual Routing and Forwarding tables (MAC-VRFs and/or IP-VRFs)
+instantiate Virtual Routing and Forwarding tables (MAC-VRFs and/or

-and perform a lookup (after decapsulating the transport headers)
+IP-VRFs) and perform lookups (after decapsulating the transport

 [I-D.ietf-bess-evpn-ipvpn-interworking] specify the Service